cfunkz/Mini-NAS/README.md

 - **Guest** (optional): read-only for guests, writable by `nas_admin`.

 ### Roles
-- `nas_user` = Standard users; read access to all public shares, write access limited to their own home directory.
+- `nas_user` = Standard users; read access to all enabled shares, write access limited to their own home directory.
 - `nas_admin` = Full administrative access; read, write, and modify all shares and user directories.
 - `nas_public` = Users granted write permissions specifically for the Public share.